tmoi29/tenaciousTurtles/README.md

 ![Welp](static/img/logo.png)
 # Tenacious Turtles
 #### Made by Karina Ionkina, Leo Liu, Tiffany Moi and Khyber Sen

+## What is Welp

+Welp is a web app designed to provide users with information about nearby restaurants.
+Unlike Yelp, we are dedicated solely to recommendations on food.

 ## Features

-Welp is a web app designed to provide users with information about nearby restaurants.
 The user may provide his/her location by providing a zip code or allowing Welp to access GPS, IP, and other network information.

-A user may log in to leave reviews for restaurants in addition to the existing reviews provided by Zomato.
+A user may also log in to leave reviews for restaurants in addition to the existing reviews provided by Zomato.

 ## Launch Instructions